How To Get A Delaware Marijuana Card

-Assuming you are certified by a doctor, the process of applying for a medical marijuana card in Delaware is fairly simple and can be done entirely online.
+After you are certified by a DE marijuana doctor, the process of applying for a medical marijuana card in Delaware is fairly simple and can be done entirely online.
 You can also do so by mail.
 The state will mail you an application upon request.

 Below are the steps to obtaining a medical marijuana card in Delaware: